ANDI-MUHAMMAD-HARPIANTO/Startup/README.md

 Tetapi bagi saya sebagai Pendiri For MultyCorn Start-ups Next, We Started With Legacy, everyone must being hear before the namely famous on usually in online actuvities.
 ## MAYAKARYA
 Maya karya is same mean Virtual Work, currently we are carrying the name as The Startup Company Of The Future.
-Of course, we go through a long hierarchical process and we have to go through time lines as rule of schedule, hoping that there is a goddess fortuna who can throw us to the top. but how is it possible before our start-up (transforms to digital)[https://github.com/users/transdigiware/projects/1].
+Of course, we go through a long hierarchical process and we have to go through time lines as rule of schedule, hoping that there is a goddess fortuna who can throw us to the top. but how is it possible before our start-up [transforms to digital](https://github.com/users/transdigiware/projects/1).
 For Us Mayakarya is Two words become on word. ["mayakarya"](https://www.f6s.com/mayakarya)
 ### Base Idea
 Even though we are a start-up company that is directly involved in [the business of technology](https://github.com/transdigiware/mayakarya) and [information](https://github.com/transdigiware/Media-Center), the opportunities that exist in local businesses and the global market regarding upstream and downstream cloud services, whether they are SaaS, PaaS and IaaS-based services, we are still taking step by step by collaborating of course with companies. which is big because for a small company that is just starting out like us, it will be difficult to provide such a complex and complicated service.